Nearsoft/jobs/readme.md

 * Software engineering background
 * Proven communication skills
-* Strong in technology, be able to provide technical advice to the team.
+* Strong in technology, be able to provide technical advice to the team
 * Proficient on  iterative development
 * Proficiency in leadership, influencing, decision making
 * Understand other processes and methodologies and can speak intelligently about them and leverage other techniques to provide value to a team/enterprise
-* Proficient on software development processes and procedures.
+* Proficient on software development processes and procedures
 * Understand the value of commitments to delivery made by a development team
 * Understand incremental delivery and the value of metrics
 * Understand backlog tracking, burndown metrics, velocity, and task definition